riga/tfdeploy/README.md

 ## Why?

-Working with tensorflow is awesome.
+Working with TensorFlow is awesome.
 Model definition and training is simple yet powerful, and the range of built-in features is just striking.

-However, when it comes down to model deployment and evaluation, things get a bit more cumbersome than they should be.
-You either export your graph to a new file *and* [save your trained variables](https://www.tensorflow.org/versions/master/how_tos/variables/index.html#saving-variables) in a separate file, or you make use of tensorflow's [serving system](https://www.tensorflow.org/versions/master/tutorials/tfserve/index.html).
-Wouldn't it be great if you could just export your model to a simple numpy-based callable?
-Of course it would.
-And this is exactly what tfdeploy does for you.
+Model deployment in environments that are not able to run TensorFlow, however, things can be difficult (**note** that tfdeploy was developed before TensorFlow Lite was a thing).

 To boil it down, tfdeploy

 - is lightweight.
 A single file with < 150 lines of core code.
 Just copy it to your project.
-- [faster](#performance) than using tensorflow's `Tensor.eval`.
+- [faster](#performance) than using TensorFlow's `Tensor.eval`.
-- **does not need tensorflow** during evaluation.
+- **does not need TensorFlow** during evaluation.
-- only depends on numpy.
+- only depends on NumPy.
 - can load one or more models from a single file.
 - does not support GPUs (maybe [gnumpy](http://www.cs.toronto.edu/~tijmen/gnumpy.html) is worth a try here).

 ## How?

 The central class is `tfdeploy.Model`.
-The following two examples demonstrate how a model can be created from a tensorflow graph, saved to and loaded from disk, and eventually evaluated.
+The following two examples demonstrate how a model can be created from a TensorFlow graph, saved to and loaded from disk, and eventually evaluated.

 ##### Convert your graph